-Development of retort pouch processed thari kanchi payasam has shown that traditional products like thari kanchi can be established as a shelf stable product besides increasing the commercial product.
+Development of retort pouch processed thari

+kanchi payasam has shown that traditional products like thari kanchi can be established as a shelf stable product besides increasing the commercial.
 The overall acceptability score of the thari kanchi payasam remained in good during storage period, which would be commercially useful.
-The microbiological analyses revealed that the product remained commercially sterile during the entire storage at ambient (27-30°C) and elevated conditions (45°C) and hence the product was safe for consumption.
-The changes in peroxide value and free fatty acid content during storage did not affect the acceptability of the product and well within the limits.
-In view of the acceptability of the product both in terms of physicochemical and sensory properties, it could prove to be a means of value addition, product diversification and export promotion for traditional ethnic dishes.
+The microbiological analyses revealed that the product remained commercially sterile during the entire period of storage at ambient (27-30°C) and elevated conditions (45°C) and hence the product was safe for consumption.
+In view of the acceptability of the product both in terms of physicochemical and sensory properties, it could prove to be a means of value addition, product diversification and export promotion for dairy and food industry.